lynarvi/Chicago-Data/README.md

-B. Suppose we wanted to take the first 3 columns only.
+Suppose we wanted to take the first 3 columns only.
 There are a few ways to do this.
 We could for example use numerical indices.
 But we can also use the names directly.

     name(chicago)[1:3]
     [1] "city" "tmpd" "dptp"